binyaminMAKONEN/exp-tracker/README.md

 # Expense Tracker Application

 ## Overview
-This is a full-stack web application for tracking personal or business expenses.
+This is a full-stack web application for tracking personal expenses.
 It allows users to input and categorize their expenses, view and analyze their spending over time and also manage their expenses.

 ## Features
 - User authentication and registration
 - Add new expenses with a description, amount, and category
 - View a list of all expenses
-- Filter expenses by category or date range
+- Filter expenses by user name
-- View charts and statistics on spending
+- View charts  on spending
-- Edit or delete expenses
+- delete expenses
 - Securely store user data

 ## Technical Details